OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-the-Omega/Factory-Reset.md

 ### With the Reset button

-When connected to a Dock with a Reset button, **pressing and holding the reset button for about 10 seconds** will trigger a factory reset and then automatically reboot you Omega.
+When connected to a Dock with a Reset button, **pressing and holding the reset button for about 10 seconds** will trigger a factory reset and then automatically reboot your Omega.

 This can only be done on Docks that have Reset Buttons: